Rob Wilson (racing driver): Outside racing

-Besides racing itself he was a racing instructor at the Skip Barber Racing School.
+Besides racing itself, Wilson was a racing instructor at the Skip Barber Racing School.
 Wilson is a driver coach for many aspiring drivers.
 Juan Pablo Montoya, Kimi Räikkönen, David Coulthard, Marco Andretti, Lance Stroll, Valtteri Bottas, Nikita Mazepin, Giorgio Vinella and Valentino Rossi are among the drivers Wilson has trained over the years.
 He was also one of the key people involved in the Grand Prix Shootout out of which Tio Ellinas came forth.
 Most of his driving coaching takes place at Bruntingthorpe Proving Ground.

 Wilson is also an avid musician.
-The Kiwi played bass guitar during his time with 1970s pop band Edison Lighthouse.
+He played bass guitar during his time with 1970s pop band Edison Lighthouse.
 Wilson is currently part of country/rock/blues formation Grand Prairie.